Pupil & Catchup Premium

 - Provide an additional lesson each week at Key Stage 4 for English and Mathematics introduced from September 2015.

 - Reduce class sizes with carefully targeted work to improve particular aspects of literacy and numeracy skills.
 Group sizes at Key Stage 4 are well below average for the school.

 - Increase flexibility in staffing allowing us to allocate our best teachers to teach intervention groups to maximise pupils’ progress.

 - Provide additional small groups and individual support during the school day, after school and in planned sessions during the holidays.

 - Introduce The Accelerated Reading Programme in September 2013, with Year 7 Set 6 and Year 8, Sets 3 and 4.
 This is a commercially purchased, structured programme which assesses pupils’ reading ability and matches tests to pupils’ reading ages.
-This has now been extended and in September 2016, includes 14 classes in Key Stage 3.
+This was extended and in September 2016, includes 14 classes in Key Stage 3 and a number of targeted pupils in Year 10.
 Pupils must read for 20 minutes at home every day; they have a 50 minute reading lesson each week and read for 10 minutes at the start of every lesson.
 Pupils take a comprehension test after each book is completed and their progress is closely monitored to inform further intervention or support.

 Accelerated Reader Programme